 In our last article we looked at some key features of enterprise search that make an insight engine so powerful.
-In this piece we will take a deep dive into how enterprise search software works and, most importantly, how to make it work for you.
+In this piece, we will take a closer look at how enterprise search software works and how you can make the most of it..

-As a reminder, an enterprise search platform is an information retrieval system that facilitates the collection and classification of both structured data and unstructured data from across all enterprise databases, also known as federated search, so as to enable it to return a solution or set of relevant results to the end user who is looking for it.
+As a reminder, an enterprise search platform is an information retrieval system that allows the collection and classification of both structured data and unstructured data from all enterprise content sources.
+Some call it federated search – which is an older term.
+A more accurate – and desirable solution is Unified Search.

-And really, enterprise search software is actually made up of various subsystems operating simultaneously in the front and back end.
-Conceptualizing the system as a process helps break through the complexity without getting bogged down by technical details.
-And that process to finding a solution starts with gathering content.
+Enterprise search engines are actually made up of various subsystems operating simultaneously in the front and back ends.
+Thinking of the system as a process helps break through the complexity without getting bogged down by technical details.
+And the process to finding a solution starts with gathering content.